 The following policies apply to the museum’s indoor and outdoor areas:

 Please Note: The museum’s staff reserves the right to decide what can and cannot be checked in at the coat-check facilities, based on availability.
 Please note that during peak holidays and exhibitions, coat-check space can be very limited.
 To make your visit to the museum as pleasant as possible, we recommend you travel lightly.
+Prohibited Items listed below will not be accepted at Coat Check.

 Standard-size strollers are allowed, however please note that some exhibitions have restricted stroller access.
 Infant changing stations are available in all restrooms.